near/core-contracts/lockup/README.md

 ### Foundation methods

-In case of employee vesting, the NEAR Foundation controls the access key towards the termination methods.
+In case of employee vesting, the NEAR Foundation will be able to call them from the foundation account and be able to terminate vesting schedule.

 ```rust
 /// FOUNDATION'S METHOD